FreeBSDTaiwan/portscamp/README.md

 #### Local poudriere

-For practice purpose it will be convenient to prepare a computer in advance, installed with a functional and recent FreeBSD, with poudriere already installed and configured, and images already downloaded.
+For practice purpose it will be convenient to prepare a computer in advance, installed with a functional and recent FreeBSD, with [poudriere][poudriere] already installed and configured, and images already downloaded.

 Optimally the participants should be able to ssh to the Test Server (running poudriere) and either test their builds locally if they are very simple, or launch the tests in poudriere.